 This list is not exhaustive.
 I will be updating it as and when I know of new grants or funding in Singapore.
 If you have any questions or additions to the list, please email me at: email@example.com.

-If you need marketing consultation, please also email me at: firstname.lastname@example.org or drop me a message at: 96228824.
+If you need marketing consultation, or someone to help your company apply for a grant in Singapore or write a proposal, please email me at: firstname.lastname@example.org or contact me at: 96228824.